Salted Chocolate-Caramel Bars

-- 1 stick (8 tbsp.; 4 ounces; 113 grams) unsalted butter, cut into chunks, at room temperature
+- 1 stick unsalted butter - cut into chunks, at room temperature

-- 2 tbsp.
-(1 ounce; 28 grams) unsalted butter, cut into 3 pieces and very soft
+- 2 tbsp unsalted butter - cut into 3 pieces and very soft

-- 2 oz.
-(57 grams) bittersweet chocolate, finely chopped
+- 2 oz bittersweet chocolate - finely chopped

 - Center a rack in the oven and preheat it to 350 degrees F. Generously butter (or spray) an 8-inch square pan.

-- To make the shortbread base: Whisk together the flour and cocoa powder.
+- Whisk together the flour and cocoa powder.

 - Working with a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the butter, sugar and salt together on medium speed until smooth, about 2 minutes.
 Turn off the mixer, add the dry ingredients all at once and beat on low until the dough comes together.
 This will take a little longer than you might expect, so don’t get discouraged.
 Give the dough a few last turns with a flexible spatula and scrape it out into the pan.
 Using your fingertips, pat the dough evenly over the bottom of the pan; press down and make sure to get the dough into the corners.